larsholtsebonde/bg-analyzer/README.md

 Before making any pull requests or issues, please familiarize yourself with any contribution guidelines if available.

 ## License
 BG-Analyzer is open source and licensed under the MIT License.
-For full details, please see the [LICENSE.md](LICENSE.md) file.
+For full details, please see the [LICENSE](LICENSE) file.